AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    The advection and source terms are already dealt with in the main hydrodynamics advance (above step).
-A user-supplied routine can be provided here to further update these quantities.
+A user-supplied routine ca_auxupdate can be provided here to further update these quantities.

-#. *Radial data and [] point mass*
+#. *Radial data and [POINTMASS] point mass*

-   If is set, then we average the state data over angles here to create a radial profile.
+   If castro.spherical_star is set, then we average the state data over angles here to create a radial profile.
 This is then used in the boundary filling routines to properly set Dirichlet BCs when our domain is smaller than the star, so the profile on the boundaries will not be uniform.

-   If is set, then we
-   change the mass of the point mass that optionally contributes to the gravitational potential by taking mass from the surrounding zones (keeping the density in those zones constant).
+   If castro.point_mass_fix_solution is set, then we change the mass of the point mass that optionally contributes to the gravitational potential by taking mass from the surrounding zones (keeping the density in those zones constant).

-#. [] *Radiation implicit update*
+#.
+[RADIATION] *Radiation implicit update*

    The do_advance() routine only handled the hyperbolic portion of the radiation update.
 This step does the implicit solve